 Worry and uncertainty contribute immensely to parental stress in children’s palliative care.
-Besides not knowing with any certainty what will happen to their child, families have to deal with a huge lack of intimacy when resident in a medical setting, having very few private moments with their child.
+Besides not knowing with any certainty what will happen to their child, families have to deal with a huge lack of intimacy when residents in a medical setting, have very few private moments with their child.
 Creative arts offer a private space to reflect and to simply ‘be with’ their child to play, sing, dance, make art and tell stories.
-Families can bond through the arts because they offer a shared, playful experience which, in stark contrast to their everyday life, is not about the next medical procedure.
+Families can bond through the arts because they offer a shared, playful experience that, in stark contrast to their everyday life, is not about the next medical procedure.

 To assist in countering some of the increased anxiety in young people around surgeries and hospital admissions, especially during a pandemic, we have been able to provide virtual creative arts therapy sessions for young people during hospital stays.
 Music Therapists have joined families virtually at the bedside of children in intensive care units to play calming music.
 Art Therapists have also joined young people as they nervously await major surgery, reducing anxiety pre- and post-op.

-For more formalised creative arts therapies, families can self-refer for therapeutic support via our website, a dedicated email and our Family Support Helpline which runs Monday to Friday, 10.00am to 4.00pm.
-We receive referrals from hospitals, Social Workers and schools – essentially, anybody who recognises an unmet need.
+For more formalized creative arts therapies, families can self-refer for therapeutic support via our website, a dedicated email and our Family Support Helpline which runs Monday to Friday, 10.00am to 4.00pm.
+We receive referrals from hospitals, Social Workers and schools – essentially, anybody who recognizes an unmet need.